Paul Creston

-Paul Creston (born Giuseppe Guttoveggio; October 10, 1906 – August 24, 1985) was an American composer of classical music.
-He composed six symphonies and several concertante works for violin, piano, accordion, marimba and saxophone.
+Paul Creston (born Giuseppe Guttoveggio; October 10, 1906 – August 24, 1985) was a prolific American composer of classical music and an organist.
+His catalogued works number over 120 compositions in several major musical genres.
+They include six symphonies, several concertante and virtuoso works for violin, piano, accordion, marimba, saxophone and trombone.
+He has been described as a leading American Neo-Romantic composer of his time whose music was performed widely during the 1940s and 1950s.